MoofireX/xResize/README.md

-# 📏 xresize ✨
+# 📏 xResize ✨

 A sleek and simple tool to quickly resize your active window with a keyboard shortcut.
 Perfect for developers, designers, and anyone who needs to manage window sizes with precision and speed! 🚀

 ## ⚠️ System Requirements

-This tool is designed specifically for **Debian-based Linux distributions** (like Ubuntu, Mint, etc.) using the **X11 display server**.
+This tool is designed specifically for **Debian-based Linux distributions** (Ubuntu, Mint, etc.) using the **X11 display server**.
 It will not work on Wayland or other operating systems.

 ## 🛠️ Installation